 3. Choose the right visual recording tools

-Video quality can dictate the response of the learner and their perception of the brand.
-One study found that 62 percent of viewers are likely to develop a negative perception of a brand if the quality of their videos is poor.
+Video quality can dictate the learner’s response and perception of the brand.
+One study found that 62 percent of viewers are likely to develop a negative perception of a brand if the quality of its videos is poor.

 When considering video quality, choose cameras from quality manufacturers that can record in high definition or ultra-HD.
 If the equipment budget is limited, opt for a “prosumer” camera which offers professional quality but is easy to use.

-Don’t forget to invest in accessories such as tripods, fluid head or gimbals to stabilize images, and multiple lenses for longer range and close-up image capture.
+Remember to invest in accessories such as tripods, fluid heads, or gimbals to stabilize images and multiple lenses for longer-range and close-up image capture.

 4. Pay attention to audio quality